 Dermot O' Connor has practiced hand-drawn and digital animation at Don Bluth, Disney, and Warner Bros.

-A senior interactive software engineer, Joseph Labrecque also is an Adobe educator and digital media studio head.
+Joseph Labrecque is senior interactive software engineer, an Adobe educator, and a digital media studio head.

 With a client list that includes Marvel and Adobe, Tony Ross works as an educator, animator, and illustrator.